Here’s everything you need to know about inspecting a home during a pandemic.

 In Melbourne, in-person open homes are not permitted.
 They must be conducted online.
 Online auctions are permitted, allowing prospective buyers to arrange a private inspection with the agent.

 In regional Victoria, you must arrange a private inspection with the agent.
 Remember to wear your mask!
-Agents have the right to deny you entry at the property if you’re not wearing one.
+Agents have the right to deny you entry to the property if you’re not wearing one.
 Similar to Queensland, strict social distancing rules (one person per 4 square metres) apply and you will be required to provide your details at the door.

 As of May 2020, home inspections are permitted in New South Wales, but it is encouraged to view the home through other digital means if possible in the first instance.